 In its broadest sense, quality is an attribute of a product or service.
-The perspective of the person evaluating the product or service influences their judgment of the attribute.
-Different stakeholders may have conflicting requirements or desires.
+The perspective of the person evaluating the product or service influences her judgment of the attribute.
 No universally accepted definition of quality exists; however, its definitions share common elements:

-- Quality involves meeting or exceeding customer expectations. - Quality is dynamic (i.e., what is considered quality today may not be good enough to be considered quality tomorrow). - ◆ Quality can be improved.
+- Quality involves meeting or exceeding customer expectations. - Quality is dynamic (i.e., what is considered quality today may not be good enough to be considered quality tomorrow). - Quality can be improved.